Trump Sanctions Punished These Judges. Now They’re Hitting Back.

 The brief

 Judges from the International Criminal Court (ICC) have initiated legal action against the Trump administration.
-The judges are seeking to overturn sanctions imposed under a Trump-era executive order.
+The judges are seeking to overturn sanctions imposed on them under an executive order.

-Coverage from Le Monde.fr, MLex, and Foley Hoag emphasizes the judges' lawsuit against the US.
-The Times of Israel also covered the story.
+Coverage from Le Monde.fr, MLex, and Foley Hoag details the lawsuit filed by the ICC judges.
+The Times of Israel also reported on the story.

 The next steps will involve the legal process of the lawsuit.
-Coverage does not yet specify the exact details of the lawsuit or the Trump administration's response.
+Coverage does not yet specify the expected timeline or potential outcomes.

 Quick answers